D4H-VA/smartva-dhis2/README.rst

 |ReadTheDocs| |PyPIVersion| |PyVersion|

-A Python package to integrate Verbal Autopsy data into DHIS2.
+A Python package for the integration of Verbal Autopsy data into DHIS2.

-It downloads ODK Briefcases, runs the SmartVA / Tariff 2.0 algorithm to find the most probable Cause of Death, transforms it to a DHIS2-compatible Program Event and posts it to DHIS2.
-Any data validation errors or DHIS2 import errors are written to a local SQLite database.

 Documentation: `smartva-dhis2.readthedocs.io <https://smartva-dhis2.readthedocs.io>`_

+It downloads `ODK <https://opendatakit.org>`_ Aggregate records via ODK Briefcase, runs the `SmartVA / Tariff 2.0 <http://www.healthdata.org/verbal-autopsy/tools>`_ algorithm to determine the most probable Cause of Death, transforms it to a DHIS2-compatible Program Event and posts it to DHIS2.
+Any data validation errors or DHIS2 import errors are written to a local SQLite database which can be queried via the command line and exported to various formats.

+It also checks DHIS2 for duplicate events (by Study ID Number) and auto-assigns organisation units to the program.

 Licence
 --------